AbdusSattar-70/MingleMate/README.md

 # README
 ## Client apps link: https://github.com/AbdusSattar-70/MingleMate_client
+## Full API documentation will be coming soon.
 This README would normally document whatever steps are necessary to get the application up and running.